Sly-Perez/2chan-like-app-API-JWT/README.md

     - Send the form-data object to the endpoint.

 **Expected response:**<br>
-If everything went well, the API should send back the basic information of the created user and a **201** status code.
+If everything went well, the API should send back the basic information of the created user and a message like the following example, and a **201** status code.
+Now, they should receive an email with the instructions to verify their account.
 ```
 [Content-Type: "application/json"]
 {
+    "user": {
         "userId": 17,
         "username": "test1",
+        "email": "test1@example.ca",
         "picture": "blank-profile-picture.webp",
         "joinedAt": "2025-03-30 13:30:56",
         "amountOfPosts": 0,
         "hierarchyLevelId": 2
+    },
+    "message": [
+        "Account created.
+Please, check your inbox to verify your email address te***@example.ca"
+    ]
 }
 ```
-**Expected exception response:**<br>
+**Expected exception response 1:**<br>
 If any of the fields of the given data is invalid, the API should send back a JSON body with the information of the error and a **400** status code.
 ```
 [Content-Type: "application/json"]